PortlandPerlMongers/pdx-pm-kwiki-data/markdown/August2010Meeting.md

 * sharding
 * what is "scale" and do you need it?
 * massively denormalized, or massively normalized?
-* !ORMs, materialized views, indexes, and the query planner
+* ORMs, materialized views, indexes, and the query planner
 * typical performance with small/large, simple/complex data sets

 As always, the meeting will be followed by social hour at the Lucky Lab.